HOW TO KEEP YOUR LIVER HEALTHY

 Abdominal pain - a pain anywhere between your chest and groin.
 This is also called stomach pain.

-Itchy skin - uncomfortable or irritating sensation in the skin which is also known as pruritus.
+Itchy skin - an uncomfortable or irritating sensation in the skin which is also known as pruritus.
 It is often caused by dry skin.
 Adults are usually vulnerable because their skin tends to become drier with age.

 Edema in the feet and legs - caused by liver or heart failure, is swelling or puffiness of the tissue under your skin, mostly in your legs or arms.

 Dark urine - a usual sign of lack of water in your body or dehydration.
-It May caused by not having enough water in the body or liver failure.
+It May be caused by not having enough water in the body or liver failure.

 Ways to keep your Liver Healthy

-Maintain a healthy weight - you are in danger if you are having a fatty liver caused by being obese or overweight.
+You are in danger if you are having a fatty liver caused by being obese or overweight.
 One of the fastest-growing forms of liver disease.
 To prevent this your weight loss is important.

-Balance diet - Avoid refined carbohydrates, saturated fat, and high-calorie meals.
+Avoid refined carbohydrates, saturated fat, and high-calorie meals.
 Consume fiber-enriched foods which can be obtained in fresh fruits, vegetables, whole grain bread, rice, and cereals.
 Also, eat red meat and low-fat milk, and drink a lot of water.

-Don't Smoke - Avoid toxins that can injure the liver cells, toxins from smoke like nicotine, hydrogen cyanide, formaldehyde, and many more are harmful to your liver.
+Avoid toxins that can injure the liver cells, toxins from smoke like nicotine, hydrogen cyanide, formaldehyde, and many more are harmful to your liver.

-Drink responsibly - too much consumption of alcoholic beverages may cause many health problems.
+Too much consumption of alcoholic beverages may cause many health problems.
 It can damage or destroy liver cells and may leave a scar in the process.

-Get vaccinated - vaccination is the best prevention for diseases like hepatitis A and B which are very harmful to your liver.
+Vaccination is the best prevention for diseases like hepatitis A and B which are very harmful to your liver.